 n=1n2n.\sum_{n=1}^{\infty} \frac{n}{2^n}.

-an+1an=(n+1)/2n+1n/2n=n+12n.\left| \frac{a_{n+1}}{a_n} \right| = \frac{(n+1)/2^{n+1}}{n/2^n} = \frac{n+1}{2n}.
+an+1an=(n+1)/2n+1n/2n=n+12n,\left| \frac{a_{n+1}}{a_n} \right| = \frac{(n+1)/2^{n+1}}{n/2^n} = \frac{n+1}{2n},

 limnn+12n=12.\lim_{n \to \infty} \frac{n+1}{2n} = \frac{1}{2}.

-The important takeaway is the choice of test.
-The exponential term 2n2^n makes the ratio simplify cleanly, so the ratio test gives a quick answer with little algebra.
+Because 12<1\frac{1}{2} < 1, the series converges absolutely.
+The real lesson is the choice of test: the 2n2^n makes the ratio simplify cleanly, so the ratio test wins with little algebra.

 Try